 Joined at the start of the year but missed the first couple of pool sessions or social events?
 Don't let that stop you for a second.
 Everyone's a beginner for the first month or two, so you'll fit right in!
 After that, let us know you're new and we'll do our best to bring you up to speed in the pool.
 When it comes down to it, it's not when you start but how long you stay.

-We are delighted to announce that UCD now has it's very own 50 metre pool on campus, and even more delighted that we'll be able to run training sessions there twice a week!
+We run training sessions at the UCD Swimming pool twice a week!
 Wednesday and Thursday night training sessions will run every week from 21.00 - 22.30.
 Keep an eye on the forum for details of events.
 Starting off all new members must complete a basic swim test (mostly to check you won't sink) and a capsize drill (safe exit from a capsized kayak, instructed one-on-one on the night).
 With the formalities out of the way, pool sessions are the perfect place to learn basic skills (low brace, t-rescue, rolling) in a low risk, warm, indoor environment.
 Weekday pool sessions cost just €2 (half the normal pool price) and last for just over an hour.

 Bring togs (that's a swimsuit for any Erasmus students!), towel and toiletries for the shower.
 On Thursdays we'll head to the new campus bar for a bit of a social night or maybe even a full blown party, so bring a few extra euro in case you get thirsty.
 We'll all be coming from the pool, so no need to worry about having wet hair or being a bit scruffy!